-Resources and Systems
+Resources and Systems¶

 Besides queries, systems can receive services and state objects through typed resource injection.

-How resource injection works
+How resource injection works¶

-When the registry registers a system, it inspects the function annotations.
-If a parameter is annotated with a class type such as Renderer2D, AssetStore, or your own GameSettings, Arepy treats that annotation as a resource lookup.
+If a parameter is annotated with one of those class types, Arepy treats that annotation as a resource lookup.

 In practice, the type annotation is the lookup key.
 You do not pass a string like "Renderer2D"; you annotate the parameter with the class itself.